 Beyond every braid, curl, loc, and strand is a sacred story for women of color—and even though it's just hair, there's so much more than meets the eye.
 This story is often disregarded by strangers who don’t share the same narrative as us.
 Oftentimes, people are fascinated by the vast diversity of black hair, which in turn, garners unwarranted attention.
 In many cases, their miseducation solicits alienating questions and discriminatory treatment that has the potential to derail our self-confidence and personal growth.
 Unbeknownst to those less-educated about the subject, black women's hair is not an object.
-Whichever style we choose to wear is deeply rooted in our ancestral identities—however, it does not define our humanity.
+Whichever style we choose to wear is deeply rooted in our ancestral identities but it does not define our humanity.

 Many women of color carry natural hair stories.
-Whether the stories stemmed from a small-minded question or partial comment, these instances are far too common.
+Whether the stories stem from a small-minded question or partial comment, these instances are far too common.
 Most of the time, our scenarios go unsaid and are discussed within our own sister circles.
 Instead of being kept in the dark, I wanted to shed light on our experiences.
 We received an overwhelmingly positive number of responses from women willing to share their stories with us.

-Read on for 31 of the most powerful natural hair stories below.
+Read on for 30 of the most powerful natural hair stories below.

 "If you're familiar with the dynamic of a Hispanic household, you know that straight hair is good hair and wavy, curly, or kinky hair is 'pelo malo,' or bad hair.
 Nowadays, things are changing for the better.
 However, textured hair has yet to be accepted as 'normal.'
 "Eso es la moda ahora," or "that's the style now" is everyone's favorite line when asked why my hair is so big and curly.
 My hair is not a fashion statement; it is a part of me in the most literal and figurative way possible." — Janibell Rosanne